- Category: Constitution

 a) to prepare a report of the activities of the Association for the General Meeting;

-b) to draw up a budget proposal;
+b) to draw up an annual budget proposal;

 c) to be responsible for the finances of the Association.